Dive profile: Repetitive diving

-At the surface the remaining excess of absorbed inert gases from the dive are eliminated as time passes.
+At the surface the remaining excess of absorbed inert gases from the dive is eliminated as time passes.
 When completely "desaturated" the levels of those gases in the diver's body have returned to those normal at atmospheric pressure.
 The interval to complete desaturation varies depending upon factors such as the depth and duration of the dive, the altitude of the dive, the gas mixtures breathed on the dive, and the decompression strategy used.
 The maximum interval until desaturation is considered to have occurred depends on the decompression algorithm in use.
 On the BSAC 88 dive table it is deemed to take 16 hours.
 The US Navy tables revision 5 considered the diver unsaturated in 12 hours for normal exposure, and the Buhlmann tables allow 24 hours for the slowest tissues to fully desaturate after a long dive.

 Repetitive diving occurs when two dives are separated by a short surface interval, during which the diver has not completely outgassed from the first dive.
 The gas loading from the first dive must then be taken into account when determining no stop times and decompression requirements for the second dive.
 Multiple decompressions per day over multiple days can increase the risk of decompression sickness because of the buildup of asymptomatic bubbles, which reduce the rate of off-gassing and are not accounted for in most decompression algorithms.